 </html>

-You can also use our maven project templates to generate a project with a process and some form snippets and build your own process aplication.
+You can also use our maven project templates to generate a project with a process and some form snippets and build your own process application.
 The camunda-archetype-ejb-war will be your friend.

 Start a process instance from a list of process definitions